pronoiac/the-manual/the-manual.md

 The type of devotion inspired amongst pubescent teenage girls for a certain singer or band takes effect on the second or third single.
 The hype machine is usually only smelling the scent by the second single and can then only shift into top gear on the third one.
-The chapter's precis is the quality of a singer's voice and their attractiveness is only of any real importance in terms of a follow up career.
+The chapter's pr&eacute;cis is the quality of a singer's voice and their attractiveness is only of any real importance in terms of a follow up career.

 ## THE VERSE (THE BASS RIFF FACTOR)